Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 ## Access AD Contact Object via LDAP

 **Preconditions**
-* Endpoint: ADFS01 or WORKSTATION
+* Endpoint: ADFS01 or WORKSTATION6
     * We can use the same PowerShell session on one of the endpoints where we [got the path of the AD FS DKM container](getADFSDKMContainerADPath.md) from to go through the simulation steps.
     * Authorization: AD FS service account
     * AD FS DKM container path:
-        * Use the output from the step where we [got the path of the AD FS DKM container](getADFSDKMContainerADPath.md) and pass it to the PowerShell snippet below as the variable `$base`.
+        * Use the output from the step where we [got the path of the AD FS DKM container](getADFSDKMContainerADPath.md) and pass it to the PowerShell snippets below as the variable `$base`.
-* Endpoint: DC01
+* Endpoint: Domain Controller (DC01_
     * Authorization: AD FS service account
     * Services Running: Lightweight Directory Access Protocol (LDAP)
     * Ports Open: 389